What is and Ad Exchange and How Does It Work?

 The auction process:

-- All advertisers on the exchange are applying for the auction.
+All advertisers on the exchange are applying for the auction.
 The Ad Exchange is then reviewing all advertisers.
-First, the Ad Exchange is eliminating the advertisers that do not meet the Hard Targeting requests of the publisher.
-For example, assuming the Ad is set to be placed in a France web site, the publisher has specifically requested a France Ad, and as such – the exchange will now eliminate all non-France advertisers.
+First, the Ad Exchange eliminates the advertisers that do not meet the Hard Targeting requests of the publisher.
+For example, assuming the ad is set to be placed in a France web site, the publisher has specifically requested a French Ad, and as such – the exchange will now eliminate all non-French advertisers.
 With this, the Ad Exchange assures that only the requested Targeting for this Ad Slot are met.